 March 11, 2023.

-This review contains spoilers for seasons 1-6.
+This review contains spoilers for seasons 1-6, and involves discussions of potentially upsetting themes.

-Taylor Mason, a non-binary main character, very much breaks the mould of an otherwise typical drama show, and is played by a non-binary actor named Asia Kate Dillon.
-Initially they are an anti-social stereotype of super-intelligence, but develop an actual personality throughout later episodes, and have romantic relationships with both men and women.
+Taylor Mason, a non-binary main character, very much breaks the mould of an otherwise typical drama show, and is played by a White American non-binary actor named Asia Kate Dillon.

-Their adversaries, even when plotting how to take them down, continue to use their correct pronouns.
+Taylor's adversaries, even when plotting how to take them down, continue to use their correct pronouns.
 The consensus is generally that Taylor’s business practices and dealings are fair game to criticise, but their gender is not.
 I really enjoy that aspect of the show, and the fact that Taylor is portrayed as a clever, capable person who isn't afraid of conflict.

 Taylor, moved to tears after their father makes an effort to be accepting in S04E03.